timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 The solution provided there is to create a Redux Provider as a wrapper to wrap components so the redux context will be automatically initialized and provided within that component.

 I have updated my [issue](https://github.com/reduxjs/redux-essentials-example-app/issues/51) regarding the official Javascript version of this app and it's future with Typescript to see what Mark Erickson is thinking about the future of this project.

-Stay tuned for an answer there.
+As Mark is the maintainer of this example app, his view is crucial as to where we go from here.
+With that in mind I will show his full reply here:

+*@timofeysie : yeah, I recently made up my mind to redo the "Essentials" tutorial as TS-first.
+Related to that, we also ought to add an official Vite RTK+TS template, and I would redo the tutorial content on top of that.*
+*Don't have time to do either of those any time soon, though - work is busy, got several conferences coming up, and all my maintainer time is focused on RTK 2.0 right now.*
+*I do not want to base the tutorial off of Next, because that adds significantly more complexity in terms of setup.*

+That interesting about Vite, as there is only this mention of Vite in the [official docs](hhttps://react.dev/learn/start-a-new-react-project#can-i-use-react-without-a-framework).
+It comes as an aside when discussing using React without a framework, and says: *Grab react and react-dom from npm, set up your custom build process with a bundler like Vite or Parcel, and add other tools as you need them for routing, static generation or server-side rendering, and more.*

+So my initial thoughts are to give this a go.
+Create a project similar to a create-react-app Typescript boilerplate using RTK and see how that compares with the new docs and example app once Mark and the team get around to publishing RTK 2.0.
+I'm definitely looking forward to that!

+For a more in-depth read about starting a React app in this new age, checkout [How to start a React Project in 2023](https://www.robinwieruch.de/react-starter/) by ROBIN WIERUCH.
+He says: *Vite is the clear successor of create-react-app*.

 ## What's next?